About Project Homekey

 The excessive cost of housing, traumatic experiences in childhood, a descent into addiction, mental health issues, simple bad luck, and a whole host of systemic problems have put these community members at risk of financial and social collapse.
 They need the support of our community to recover the pieces of their lives and become hopeful and thriving members of our community.

 If our community provides these households with a safe and secure place to live, they will finally have the opportunity to rebuild their lives and become self-sufficient.
 If we forego opportunities to house and support these people, the community problems caused by homelessness and the resulting personal human tragedies will only increase over time.

 Investing in Affordable Housing

 In November 2020, the County of Mendocino purchased the Best Western hotel located at 555 South Orchard Street in Ukiah.
 In April 2021, this building re-opened as Live Oak Apartments – a 49 unit apartment building consisting of studio units of about 300 square feet each.
 Each unit is furnished with one or two beds, a dresser, table, kitchenette, and a bathroom.
 Six of the units have adjoining rooms which provide two-room units for families with children.
 Four of the units are fully-ADA accessible and are suitable for residents in a wheelchair.

 Support for Individuals and Families

-Over the next decade or so, Project Homekey will give hundreds of people in our community the opportunity to permanently recover from homelessness.
+Over the next twenty years, Project Homekey will give hundreds of people in our community the opportunity to permanently recover from homelessness.
 This project is an opportunity for individuals and families to live in a safe environment while they work to achieve greater levels of self-sufficiency.
 They will have the stability they need to get a job, to stay sober after years of addiction, to escape from an abusive partner, to care for their own physical and emotional health, to join a church, to reconnect with their family and friends, to provide a place for their kids to sleep in peace, and to contribute to the community they were raised in.

 The people served by Project Homekey include: